Photography by: Alicia Day

 Words by Harry Potts

-John Motson OBE was born in Salford in 1945, the son of a Methodist Minister.
+John Motson was born in Salford in 1945, the son of a Methodist Minister.
 Known affectionately as Motty, John has commentated on over 2000 football games on television and radio, including covering all the major football championships and the World Cup.

 For a 30-year period he was the principal football commentator for the BBC before announcing his retirement from live television commentary after Euro 2008, although he still continued to cover games for Match of the Day highlights and BBC 5 Live for several years.
 John was persuaded to come out of retirement to work for talksport as a commentator and pundit.